camunda/camunda-docs-manual/content/update/minor/79-to-710/jboss.md

 * `com/fasterxml/jackson/core/jackson-core`
 * `com/fasterxml/jackson/core/jackson-databind`

-{{< note title="Stick to older Jackson version" class="info" >}}
-Starting from v.
-7.9, Camunda BPM is delivered with Spin 1.5.1 version, which in its turn relies on Jackson of v.
-2.9.5 (compared to v.2.6.3 used before).

-In case you need to stick to older Jackson version (2.6.3):

-1. do not replace Jackson modules listed above.
-2. Fix the Jackson version in module `org/camunda/spin/camunda-spin-dataformat-json-jackson/main/module.xml` to be 2.6.3.

-Scenarios, where you could consider using the earlier Jackson version are listed [here]({{< ref "/update/minor/78-to-79/_index.md#jackson-version-update" >}}).
-{{< /note >}}

 ## Groovy Scripting

 Replace the following module from the folder `$APP_SERVER_HOME/modules/` with its new version from the folder `$APP_SERVER_DISTRIBUTION/modules/` if present: